 Dianne Cassidy

-Dianne is an IBCLC, podcaster, author, lactation education manager and has been working with families since 2008.
+Dianne is an IBCLC, podcaster, author, and lactation education manager and has been working with families since 2008.
 In 2010, Dianne completed her Advanced Lactation Certification and BS In Maternal Child Health/Lactation.
 In 2013, she completed her MA in Health and Wellness/Lactation.
 Dianne teaches using her real-life experiences and case studies, which sets her apart in the lactation field providing a personalized and realistic experience for her audiences.
 Dianne’s evolution began as a clinical, patient-centered lactation consultant to a public speaker and educator, where she really shines.

 Paula Dillon